womenwhocoderichmond/angular-community/ServiceExercise/ServiceExerciseInstructions.md

   providers:[CommunityService]
 })
 ```

-* We now have provided CommunityService.
-It is now ready for Dependency Injection, in AppComponent
-and its child component.
+* We now have provided CommunityService, Angular now knows that it is a service.
+It is now ready for Dependency Injection, in AppComponent and its child component.

+* Run your application and check Console tab in developer tool of the browser.
+The console.log statement in the constructor of CommunityService is not there yet.
+It means Angular has not created the instance of CommunityService yet.

 * Add a constructor function to app.componet.ts file.
 In a constructor function pass communityService as a parameter.
-When this component is created, Angular will pass in communityService to it.
+When this component is created, Angular will pass in communityService instance to it.
 ```Typescript
 constructor(private communityService: CommunityService){
 }
 ```
+* Run your application and check Console tab in developer tool of the browser.
+You will see the console.log statement from CommunityService constructor now.
+Angular will not create the instance of the service unless it is injected.
+Once the instance of the service is created, it lasts for the lifetime on an application.
+Unlike Components, services doesn't get destroyed.

-* Replace content on ngOnInit with following code
+* Replace content on ngOnInit with following code in AppComponent in app.component.ts file
 ```Typescript
 this.communities = this.communityService.getCommunities();
 this.selectedCommunity = this.communities[0];
 ```

 * Check in the browser.
-We are now getting our communities from the CommunityService.
+Result looks the same, but we are now getting communities from CommunityService.